Meltdown Support Calgary

 Your child's big emotions aren't the problem.
+They're a signal.

 Meltdowns, emotional outbursts, and intense reactions that seem out of proportion - these are exhausting for the whole family.
 But they're also your child's way of telling you something is too hard to manage alone.
 With the right support, emotional regulation is a skill that can be learned.